Quick Answer

 - The firm cannot tender customer shares without authorization, even "in the customer's best interest."

-- A trusted contact person can be declined; the firm makes reasonable efforts and may still open the account.
-Institutional accounts are exempt.
+- A trusted contact person can be declined; the firm makes reasonable efforts and may still open the account (institutional accounts exempt).
+The firm must disclose in writing, at account opening and again when updating, that it may contact the TCP.

 - The receiving firm initiates ACATS and cannot partially reject; transfer agents answer to the SEC, not FINRA.